Code-Crash/auto-next-reel/README.md

 ---

-Created with ❤️ to skip the wait, keep the videos rolling, embrace laziness, and innovate 🚀.
+Created with ❤️ to skip the wait, keep the reels rolling, embrace laziness, and innovate 🚀.